DuffautM/PathFinder/README.md

 #### Connection

-The esp8266 have a Vcc pin connected on 3.3 V and a GND pin. <br/>
+The esp8266 has a Vcc pin connected on 3.3 V and a GND pin. <br/>
-The two another important parts are the RX and TX pin which assure the communication.
+The two other important parts are the RX and TX pin which assure the communication.
 You have to connect them on digital pin 1 and 0.

 #### Code

 Firstly you have to take an empty arduino code.
 Then you open the console and change the baud on 9600 if it's not done.
 Then you need to type the AT command within the console to communicate with the esp module.

-Firstly you have to take an empty arduino code.
-Then you open the console and change the baud on 9600 if it's not done.
-Then you need to type the AT command to communicate with the esp module.